maochoa31415/basic-html-website/README.md

 ## Use

-Open `index.html` file in the browser.
+Open any `.html` file in the browser.